sendgrid/docs/source/User_Guide/Marketing_Campaigns/senders.md

 so that you can input the right information and add this to your emails.

 When you click “Create New Sender,” you will be shown a form where you can set up a sender identity.

+{% info %}
+You can create up to 50 unique sender identities.
+{% endinfo %}

 ![]({{root_url}}/images/sender_identity_1.png "Sender Identities")